-26. The Co-Chair of the Human Resources Network then noted that the review had indeed progressed with a number of conceptual clarifications, many of which were in line with the organizations' thinking.
+- 27. The Co-Chair of the HR Network then noted that the Review had indeed progressed with a number of conceptual clarifications, many of which were in line with the organisations' thinking.
 However, the concrete financial proposals would only be developed and discussed over the next months.
-Only then, the organizations would be in a position to clearly evaluate whether proposals are agreeable, improve the organizations' fitness for purpose and meet the criteria as outlined in the CEB statement on the compensation review.
-She highlighted that a number of organizations had stressed the need for more flexibility and that ICSC requests concrete proposals for the next working group meeting in November, detailing how such flexibility could be implemented.
-She also highlighted few elements where further discussions are needed with ICSC, since the current progress does not contain proposals that are agreeable to the organizations.
-Emphasis was placed on the continued request from organizations to arrive at proposals that are simple and transparent and that contribute to a reduction of the administrative burden.

-27. The Executive Secretary of ICSC was then invited to give an update on the progress of the review, from the point of view of the Commission.
-She confirmed that the annual report of ICSC had been published, including a progress update for member States.
-This report will be discussed at the General Assembly and its Fifth Committee during the coming weeks.
-She highlighted that the review remains a work in progress, and that only next year the final proposal for a new compensation package will be agreed.
-She also confirmed that ICSC has an interest in simplification and in making budgeting for staff cost more predictable for organizations.
-On the topic of a potential mandatory age of separation of 65 for current staff, the Executive Secretary highlighted that the final decision will be made by the General Assembly towards the end of the year.
-With regard to the review of cost-sharing arrangements for health insurance premiums, she confirmed that this had concluded that the current arrangements are well within the practice of other international organizations and member States, and therefore no change had been suggested in this regard.

-28. During the discussion, one representative highlighted the need to link the future compensation package to an improved "fitness for purpose" of the organizations, and the fact that the current approach seemed to favour incremental adjustments rather than a radical reform process.
-On mandatory age of separation, one organization noted that it was not in favour of raising it to 65 for current staff.
-The representative of the Federation of International Civil Servants' Associations (FICSA) suggested a more intense collaboration between organizations and staff federations during the compensation review which, in the view of staff federations, had turned into a mere cost-cutting exercise.
+Only then, the organisations would be in a position to clearly evaluate whether proposals are agreeable, improve the organisations' fitness for purpose and meet the criteria as outlined in the CEB Statement on the Compensation Review.
+She highlighted that a number of organisations had stressed the need for more flexibility and that the ICSC requests concrete proposals for the next Working Group meeting in November, detailing how such flexibility could be implemented.
+She also highlighted few elements where further discussions are needed with ICSC, since the current progress does not contain proposals that are agreeable to the organisations.
+Emphasis was placed on the continued request from organisations to arrive at proposals that are simple and transparent and that contribute to a reduction of the administrative burden. - 28.
+The Executive Secretary of the ICSC was then invited to give an update on the progress of the Review, from the point of view of the Commission.
+She confirmed that the Annual report of the ICSC had been published, including a progress update for Member States.
+This report will be discussed at the General Assembly and its 5th Committee during the next weeks.
+She highlighted that the Review remains work in progress, and that only next year the final proposal for a new compensation package will be agreed.
+She also confirmed that ICSC has an interest in simplification and in making budgeting for staff cost more predictable for organisations.
+On the topic of a potential Mandatory age of Separation of 65 for current staff, the Executive Secretary highlighted that the final decision will be made by the General Assembly towards the end of the year.
+With regard to the review of cost-sharing arrangements for health insurance premiums, she confirmed that this had concluded that the current arrangements are well within the practice of other International Organisations and Member States, and therefore no change had been suggested in this regard. - 29.
+During the discussion, one representative highlighted the need to link the future compensation package to an improved "fitness for purpose" of the organisations, and the fact that the current approach seemed to favour incremental adjustments rather than a radical reform process.
+On mandatory age of separation, one organization noted that they were not in favour of raising it to 65 for current staff.
+The representative of FICSA suggested a more intense collaboration between organisations and staff federations during the compensation review which, in the view of staff federations, had turned into a mere cost cutting exercise.
 He also pointed out that staff federations were in favour of the implementation of the mandatory age of separation of 65 for current staff.